 2. Root canal therapy

 Root canals in dogs are very similar to root canals in humans.
-Performing a root canal requires specialized equipment and training, so your vet will likely refer your dog to a veterinary dentist if you choose to go this route.
-The veterinary dentist will remove the infected pulp tissue from the tooth and replace it with dental material.
+Performing a root canal requires specialized equipment and training, so your vet will likely refer your dog to a veterinary dentist if you choose this treatment option.
+Dentistry is a recognized specialty in veterinary medicine, and you can find a board certified veterinary dentist nearest to you.

 Veterinary dentists typically do root canal therapy on the largest and most functional teeth—like the canine teeth or the large premolars and molars.
 It is important to note that not all teeth are candidates for root canal therapy for a variety of reasons.
 Your veterinary dentist can advise you on the best option based on how much of the crown of the tooth is damaged, how bad the infection is, and the overall health of the tooth.